By Tessa Eskin

 LSD is odorless, tasteless, colorless, and extremely potent.
 Users ingest it orally in minuscule doses, and it takes effect within an hour.
 The trip itself lasts from 8 to 12 hours, with a peak halfway through.
 Generally, LSD dilates the pupils, increases blood pressure, and warms body temperature.
 Some feel a slight tingling and drowsiness.
 At the onset, one might find themselves contemplating a simple everyday object as if seeing it for the first time.
 The effect is very much as if one has returned to their childhood perception, when the world felt entirely new.
 Then there are the optical effects…

 LSD doesn’t exactly cause hallucinations.
-Rather it enhances perception of our real environment, causing optical illusions and visual effects.
+Rather it enhances perception of our real environment, causing optical distortions and visual effects.
 Colors brighten, textures undulate, and visual details deepen in complexity and symbolism, inviting a closer look.
 The trip is euphoric, the world seen anew through a magical filter.
 Many encounter poignant emotion, or surrender to pure joy and laughter.
 The boundaries of the mind have shifted, and new patterns stretch out, mapping an internal narrative or mythology.
-In the right setting, LSD induces a sense of oneness and unity with the earth, among people, and the entire cosmos.
+It depends.
+But in the right setting, LSD induces a sense of oneness and unity with the earth, among people, and the entire cosmos.

 How It Works

-LSD interacts with serotonin, the chemical messenger of the brain, specifically through the 5-HT2AR receptor.
+LSD , not to be confused with LSA, interacts with serotonin, the chemical messenger of the brain, specifically through the 5-HT2AR receptor.
 The neurotransmitters regulate mood, appetite, sleep, sexuality, sensory perception, and muscle control.
 Researchers are still investigating LSD’s effect on the central nervous system, but believe it inhibits or stimulates neurotransmission — or does both.